spacelift-io/user-documentation/docs/concepts/stack/stack-settings.md

 You aren't required to add any project globs if you don't want to, but you have the option to add as many project globs as you want for a stack.

-Under the hood, the project globs feature takes advantage of the [filepath.Match](https://pkg.go.dev/path/filepath#Match){: rel="nofollow"} function to do pattern matching.
+Under the hood, the project globs option takes advantage of the [filepath.Match](https://pkg.go.dev/path/filepath#Match){: rel="nofollow"} function to do pattern matching.

 Example matches: